Jicxer/sysadmin-minecraft2/README.md

 - AWS Account
 - Terraform
 - Ansible
+- Docker

 The install script ```install.sh``` will install the dependencies AWS CLI, Terraform, and Git if the user does not already have it.

+### Terraform
+[Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code) is an open-source tool that allows the user to manage AWS along with other provides such as Docker.
+It provides readable configuration language that can help users write and deploy infastructure of code quickly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Diagram